dariusw22/RPS-Multiplayer/README.md

 # RPS-Multiplayer
-A multiplayer Rock, Paper , Scissors game powered by js and has firebase as the server
+An online  multiplayer rock, paper , scissors game using firebase.